arbesfeld/Homepage/index/wiki/arbesfeld.com.md

 -----------------
 Hi, I'm Matt!
 I am currently a sophomore studying Course 6-2: Electrical Engineering and Computer Science and Course 18: Mathematics at MIT.

 Though likely not up to date, I use this site to keep track of my various ongoing projects.
-Feel free to contact me at (my last name)@gmail.com if you have any questions. (or if you know a good recipe for pad thai)
+Feel free to contact me at (my last name)@gmail.com if you have any questions.

 ## Projects
 + [Kiwi](/kiwi) - a Javascript-based procedural modeling language